mihaildono/fineguy-bot/README.md

    - Different trading indicators.
 You can import them to create your own trading strategy
 3. Backtest.py
    - Run this file to test your strategy against custom or predefined period in the past
+3. Thread.py
+   - Handle the data on the fly with threads for socket and polling api